 Life magazine covered the phenomenon in a 1948 story ‘GI Paradise: Veterans go to Mexico to study art, live cheaply and have a good time’ and soon after some 6,000 veterans arrived to study art in the town.

-In the 1960s, Jack Kerouac, William Burroughs and Allen Ginsberg also headed to San Miguel for some creative experimentation of a different kind, drawing more attention to the town.
+In the 1960s, Jack Kerouac, William Burroughs and Allen Ginsberg also headed to San Miguel de Allende for some creative experimentation of a different kind, drawing more attention to the town.

-Their pal Neal Cassady, upon whom Kerouac’s lead character Dean Moriarty in On The Road is based, died after passing out by the railway tracks outside of San Miguel after a night of excess.
+Their pal Neal Cassady, upon whom Kerouac’s lead character Dean Moriarty in On The Road is based, died after passing out by the railway tracks outside San Miguel de Allende after a night of excess.

 San Miguel was a key stop on the silver route, the Antiguo Camino Real, the road used to move silver from the mining cities of Guanajuato, Zacatecas, San Luis Potosi, and Mineral de Pozos, to Mexico City and the Atlantic coast.
 The town is dotted with silver shops and jewellery-making workshops are offered by a number of galleries.